neurapath-labs/neurapath-app/migration-plan.md

-# Evecloud SvelteKit Migration Plan
+# neurapath SvelteKit Migration Plan

-This document outlines a detailed plan for migrating the Evecloud application from its original vanilla JS implementation to a modern SvelteKit application with Svelte 5 and TypeScript.
+This document outlines a detailed plan for migrating the neurapath application from its original vanilla JS implementation to a modern SvelteKit application with Svelte 5 and TypeScript.

 ## 1. Missing Functionality Analysis